ajensen1234/JTML/README.md

 Assuming you have the above installed correctly:

-1. Ensure that your [nvcc version](https://linuxhint.com/update_alternatives_ubuntu/) that is used in terminal is 12.0
+1. Ensure that your [nvcc version](https://linuxhint.com/update_alternatives_ubuntu/) that is used in terminal is 12.0, and that your GPU is being seen correctly.
+This can be verified by running the commands 'nvidia-smi', and 'nvcc --version'.
 2. In CCMake, enable advanced mode by hitting 't':
     1. Ensure that CMAKE_CXX_COMPILER_AR and CMAKE_CXX_COMPILER_RANLIB are pointing to wherever gcc-ar-12 and gcc-ranlib-12 are on your machine.
 Mine were located at /usr/bin/
     2. Ensure all CUDA-related environment variables are pointing to the contents of the cuda-12 folder.
 Mine was located in /usr/local/cuda-12